Published September 13, 2017 / Updated August 6, 2020

-With our newfound size, the thinking turned to how can we use this to have a real impact on health care given the opportunity was right in front of us, driven especially by Eric.
-All of the volunteers knew people that were fearful of losing coverage and protections, and for many, it was life or death — we pushed hard.
+With our newfound size, the thinking turned to how we could use this to have a real impact on health care, given the opportunity was right in front of us, driven especially by Eric.
+All the volunteers knew people who feared losing coverage and protection; for many, it was life or death — we pushed hard.

 The larger the user base got, the larger the spikes were when Trump did something exceptionally stupid.
-The day Comey was fired we signed up over 87,000 new users.
-When Politico leaked that Trump was going to end the DACA program, over 220,000 users signed up and wrote their Senators, tipping us over 1,200,000 users.
-The more users we had, the more the word-of-mouth multiplied for those moments where an issue is top-of-mind.
+The day Comey was fired, we signed up over 87,000 new users.
+When Politico leaked that Trump would end the DACA program, over 220,000 users signed up and wrote their Senators, tipping us to over 1,200,000 users.
+The more users we had, the more word-of-mouth multiplied for those moments when an issue was top-of-mind.
 Demi Lovato and Camila Cabello poured fuel on the fire.

 The bot stopped being just for faxing within weeks of launch.
-Postal mail and phone calls were added—you can just tell the bot who you want to talk to and it will play secretary for you.
+Postal mail and phone calls were added—you can tell the bot who you want to talk to, and it will play secretary for you.
 Recently we’ve been testing a new Congressional messaging protocol for when officials unplug their faxes, as many have done in response to our volume.
-We also launched on Messenger, added hand drawn signatures, the ability to write state governors, the ability to submit letters to the editor of your local paper, town hall lookup, and dabbled with an Alexa recipe, all while continuing to learn and improve the user experience.
+We also launched Messenger support, added hand-drawn signatures, the ability to write state governors, the ability to submit letters to the editor of your local paper, town hall lookup, and dabbled with an Alexa recipe, all while continuing to learn and improve the user experience.

 Bot Love and Growing Pains

-It was also incredibly buggy, with thousands of support messages flooding my inbox early on from one end, and polite but frustrated Congressional staffers on the other when things didn’t quite go the way they were supposed to.
-But with every user that texted feedback or sent a support email or text, and with every chat log, we got smarter, and made the bot tougher.
-As a designer, one amazing thing about a chat bot is: the feedback mechanism is the product.
-You don’t need any mouse tracking or metrics or contexual inquiry to know what the users are trying to do, the logs are all right there, and our customer feedback and errors were piped into our Slack team so the volunteers could react instantly, and iterate quickly.
-Chat bots are maligned by the design community, deservedly as many I’ve tried are more in the way than anything, but writing officials is so close the kind of texting people are used to, that it seems to work.
-Our users are moms waiting to pick up their kids from school, grandparents who text but don’t use computers, people riding the bus into work, and the list goes on.
+It was also incredibly buggy, with thousands of support messages flooding my inbox early on from one end and polite but frustrated Congressional staffers on the other when things didn’t quite go the way they were supposed to.
+But with every user that texted feedback or sent a support email or text, and with every chat log, we got smarter and made the bot tougher.
+As a designer, one amazing thing about a chatbot is: the feedback mechanism is the product.
+You don’t need any mouse tracking or metrics or contextual inquiry to know what the users are trying to do, the logs are all right there, and our customer feedback and errors were piped into our Slack team so the volunteers could react instantly and iterate quickly.
+Deservedly, chatbots are maligned by the design community, as many I’ve tried are more in the way than anything, but writing officials is so close to the texting people are used to that it seems to work.
+Our users are moms waiting to pick up their kids from school, grandparents who text but don’t use computers, people riding the bus to work, and so on.

 Our organization is virtual, and all volunteer.
-Our Slack team sits at 123 today, and what the technical team has been able to do, and how fast they’ve been able to do it, blows my mind—and all in their free time.
-It has totally redefined both what “mission-driven” for me, and it's not the phrase bandied around Silicon Valley for a decade.
+Our Slack team sits at 123 today, and what the technical team has been able to do and how fast they’ve been able to do it blows my mind—and all in their free time.
+It has redefined what is “mission-driven” for me, and it's not the phrase bandied around Silicon Valley for a decade.

 What’s Next in 2017

 The core of the bot will continue to be effective advocacy.
-Trump continues to show us his autocratic tendencies in his erosion of norms, use of the executive branch, and by attacking the judiciary.
+Trump continues to show us his autocratic tendencies in his erosion of norms, use of the executive branch, and attacking the judiciary.
 We can’t impact those two branches as easily, but we can lobby our representatives.
-So far we’ve delivered over 4.7 million pages of correspondence to Congress between faxes, emails, and letters.
-Our next major update will see us shift more of the messaging load to the new Congressional email system, and add support for the White House, state legislatures—as voting and human rights are under attack at the state level—and large municipalities.
-I’ve talked extensively now with Congressional staffers from several offices, as well as the Congressional Management Foundation about how to best work with Congress and how our users can best be heard, and those changes are rolling out.
+So far, we’ve delivered over 4.7 million pages of correspondence to Congress between faxes, emails, and letters.
+Our next major update will see us shift more of the messaging load to the new Congressional email system and add support for the White House, state legislatures—as voting and human rights are under attack at the state level—and large municipalities.
+I’ve talked extensively now with Congressional staffers from several offices and the Congressional Management Foundation about how to best work with Congress and how our users can best be heard, and those changes are rolling out.

-Perhaps more importantly, we will be working with any resistance groups that are interested in having an outpost on the bot.
+Perhaps more importantly, we will work with any resistance groups interested in an outpost on the bot.
 If you have an organization, I want to hear from you.
-Writing a letter is the first rung of our ladder, but if the user has time to volunteer and do more, we want to help her find the right group to join, like knocking on doors for Swingleft— our first such integration soon to launch, where users can text a keyword to be assigned their adopted swing district, and learn how to help.
+Writing a letter is the first rung of our ladder.
+Still, if the user has time to volunteer and do more, we want to help her find the right group to join, like knocking on doors for Swingleft— our first such integration soon to launch, where users can text a keyword to be assigned their adopted swing district, and learn how to help.

-Allowing for constituent town halls, when town halls aren’t being held, is another feature we’re really excited about.
+Allowing for constituent town halls when town halls aren’t being held is another feature we’re excited about.
 This will be our first attempt at peer-to-peer organizing.
-First though we’re looking at expanding our event system beyond town halls to party committee meetings, and other key institutional forms of engagement that ordinary citizens know little about—and should engage in to make a difference.
-Today you can text townhall at the bot but before long, if you want, we can nudge you if there’s an important event nearby.
+First, though, we’re considering expanding our event system beyond town halls to party committee meetings and other key institutional forms of engagement that ordinary citizens know little about—and should engage in to make a difference.
+Today you can text townhall at the bot, but before long, if you want, we can nudge you if there’s an important event nearby.
 I often describe the experience vision of the bot as a personalized lobbyist: you can pick up the phone or email her when you want something done in Congress, and a good one will nudge you if there’s something you should know about.
 We have a ways to go to get there.

 Looking to 2018

-In late 2017 and into 2018, attention will turn towards empowering our users to register themselves and their friends to vote, to pledge and gather pledges to vote, knowing where and how to vote, and to be sure we’re all heard at the polls.
-Off year elections have notoriously low turnout, and our goal will be to fix that by continuing to grow and making sure every user is counted at the ballot box.
+In late 2017 and 2018, attention will turn towards empowering our users to register themselves and their friends to vote, pledge and gather pledges to vote, know where and how to vote, and ensure we’re all heard at the polls.
+Off-year elections have notoriously low turnout, and our goal will be to fix that by continuing to grow and ensuring every user is counted at the ballot box.
 I’m excited to work with my friend Debra Cleaver at Vote.org on this piece very soon, as I remember very well what Michael Moore asked us to do just over a year ago: